loganphillips792/go-fileupload/README.md

     - https://levelup.gitconnected.com/building-micro-services-in-go-using-keycloak-for-authorisation-e00a29b80a43
 - Use mantine cards: https://mantine.dev/core/card/
 - Implement version tags and include in Docker image name: https://stackoverflow.com/questions/66017161/add-a-tag-to-a-docker-image-if-theres-a-git-tag-using-github-action
+- Containerize frontend app so that it can run on K8s: https://www.knowledgehut.com/blog/web-development/how-to-dockerize-react-app

 # Running the Application